eoinmcg/littlejs-vanilla/README.md

 **public** tilesheets such as the example tiles.png are placed here.

 **src** all code goes here with main.js as the entry point.
-Feel free as folders and import files.
+Feel free to import files and add your own folder structure.